Ganrokh/100-days-of-code/log.md

 **Today's Progress:** More DOM manipulation practice.

 **Thoughts:** I have the hang of DOM manipulation, mostly.
 The idea that you need to use a loop to apply DOM (is that the correct term?) to several elements is a bit weird, though.

+### Day 41: Thursday, December 27th, 2018

+**Today's Progress:** DOM practice by making an analog clock.

+**Thoughts:** My Christmas hiatus was much longer than intended, but I'm happy to get back into the swing of things.
+I made a clock using CSS and JS.
+Surprisingly, I wasn't rusty at all.
+That's a good feeling.
+I'm picking up JS really well, but I still need a lot more CSS practice.